The Light (Spock's Beard song)

 "The Light" is a song by the American progressive rock group Spock's Beard.
 It is the first track on their debut album, The Light.
 It is one of the most well known songs by the band and was ranked as the second best Modern Prog Song of the 1990-2015 period by The Prog Report in 2017.
 It is one of the band's most played songs.

+"The Light", as well as another track of the album, "Go the Way You Go", was written by the band's then vocalist and keyboardist Neal Morse right after he finished the Landmark Forum course he was taking at that time in order to re-signify his life and career following a period of disillusionment with the music business.